Tuition and Fees

 The late payment fee and late registration fee are nonrefundable unless waived by the University Fee Appeals Committee.

-Full refunds will be made to the student when a course is cancelled by the University or when a student is denied access to a University course.
+Full refunds will be made to the student when a course is canceled by the University or when a student is denied access to a University course.
 Courses dropped during the drop/add period will be fully refunded.

 A student who officially withdraws from all courses at the University within the first four weeks of the semester will be entitled to a refund of 25% of the per credit hour fee for courses for which the drop/add period has passed.
 Withdrawal from courses for which the drop/add period has not passed will be treated as a drop, and the per credit hour fee will be fully refunded.